w3c/secure-payment-confirmation/explainer.md

 **any Merchant** that wishes to use Secure Payment Confirmation:

-1. The Customer identifies themselves to the Merchant as per normal (e.g. by providing a credit card number)
+1. The Customer identifies themselves to the Merchant as per normal (e.g. by selecting a payment instrument such as a credit card or bank account.)
-1. Using a back-channel (e.g. the 3D-Secure protocol), the Merchant asks for, and receives, a list of credentials for the identified Customer from the ???.
+1. Using a back-channel (e.g. the EMV® 3-D Secure protocol), the Merchant asks for, and receives, a list of credentials for the identified Customer from the ???.
-1. The Merchant calls the SPC API with the list of credentials.
+1. The Merchant calls the SPC API with the list of [webauthn-credentials|credentials].
 1. The User Agent displays a UX to the Customer, informing them of the transaction details and asking if they wish to authenticate their identity to the ???.